frannnnk/Strip-Payment-Demo/README.md

-# UDBA SSO Java Client Demo
+# Stripe Paypal Payment Demo

 ### Overview
 This demo is to show how we can use Stripe / Paypal to perform pre-authorized and recurring payments.